Lung Function Tests

 - Recent eye surgery

-Special steps are taken to avoid spreading germs between patients who use the same lung function equipment.
-The technician will change mouthpieces and other equipment between patients.
+Special steps are taken to avoid spreading germs between people who use the same lung function equipment.
+The technologist will change mouthpieces and clean the equipment between patients.
 Special filters are also used to prevent the spread of germs.
-Be sure to ask questions before the test is started.